robot297/JAG_2_2019/grades/Lab 2 Questions.md

 The String `abc$*^def` does not contain all of the characters.
 The String `cat` does not contain all of the characters.

-Write a program to test if an example String contains all of these characters or not.
+In your program, finish the method that tests if a String contains all the characters in another String.
+Make sure this method would work with any two input Strings.

 Your code should NOT use 10 if statements!